Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

 Remove unrealistic values for VPD and Rg
 Generate regression plots for original vs. ERA5 variables Save the blended output using a standardized filename format

+**7-long_gaps.py**
+Create the output directory if it doesn't exist
+Loop through all .csv files in the input directory Read each CSV and ensure Month is present
+Compute daily-hourly mean values of LE and NEE across the dataset For each year: Check if the May–August growing season has ≥50% valid data, If so, identify April and September gaps (≥7 days long), Fill those long gaps using mean values by DoY and Hour
+Round all filled LE and NEE values to 3 decimal places Save the processed DataFrame to the specified output folder Print success or error messages for each file